ratulparui/Digital_VLSI_SoC_Design_And_Planning/README.md

 ### SKY130_D4_SK1 - Timing modelling using delay tables
 <a name="sub-subsection-411"></a>
 #### SKY_L1 - Lab steps to convert grid info to track info
-- We need '.lef'  file of the invverter celk to place it into the picorv32a flow,
+- We need '.lef'  file of the invverter cell to place it into the picorv32a flow,
 - Now we can open the track file from ```pdk/sky130/libs.tech /openlane/sky130_fd_sc_hd/track.info``` .
 ![1](https://github.com/ratulparui/Digital_VLSI_SoC_Design_And_Planning/assets/154420885/7fce797e-6bb4-4133-b2b7-d2a717d0e37d)
 - Designing standard cells, we must consider
-    - The Input and output ports must lie on the intersection of the Vertical and Horizontal tracks.
+    - The Input and output ports must lie on the intersection of the  Horizontal, vertical tracks.
-    - The width of the standard cell must be an odd multiple of the track pitch and height should be an odd multiple of track vertical pitch.
  - Now, we open the tkcon window and give the  following command

          help grid